d-krupke/cpsat-primer/04_modelling.md

 mutually `!=` variables, it is better to use `AllDifferent` (see below) than to use the explicit `!=` constraints.

+> [!WARNING]
+>
-> :warning: If you use intersecting linear constraints, you may get problems
+> If you use intersecting linear constraints, you may get problems because the
-> because the intersection point needs to be integral.
-There is no such thing as
+> intersection point needs to be integral.
+There is no such thing as a
-> a feasibility tolerance as in Mixed Integer Programming-solvers, where small
+> feasibility tolerance as in Mixed Integer Programming-solvers, where small
 > deviations are allowed.
 The feasibility tolerance in MIP-solvers allows, e.g.,
 > 0.763445 == 0.763439 to still be considered equal to counter numerical issues
 > of floating point arithmetic.
 In CP-SAT, you have to make sure that values can